 Teams have all sorts of issues.
 They have issues with customers, they have issues with competitors, they have issues with each other, they have issues at home that they bring to work.
 It can be incredibly confusing.
 The solution is pretty simple though.
 Focus on your customers.

 This is what your team should be doing: figuring out how to satisfy your customers and do it way better than your competitors.
 Again, without any sort of agreement amongst your team members on what you're supposed to focus on, this can be incredibly difficult.
 Enter: jobs-to-be-done (JTBD).
-JTBD is a better way to get team alignment and team agreement.
+JTBD is a better way to get organizational alignment and team agreement.
 How does this work?
 The key concept in jobs-to-be-done is that your customers are actually not buying your product.
 They're hiring your product to get a job done.
 Think about this for a minute.

 Your customers do not care about your product at all.
 They're humans.
 They want to get back to their lives.
 They want to be with their families and their friends.
 They have goals to achieve in their work lives and they have goals to achieve in their personal lives.
 These goals are called jobs-to-done.
 Your customers don't want to spend time using your product.
 What they want to do is get their job done and get back to their lives.